 This post contains affiliate links.
 If you click on one and make a purchase, I may receive a commission at no extra cost to you.

-Blackout curtains might look the same as a regular pair of curtains, but they are made differently.
+Blackout curtains, blackout shades & blackout blinds might look no different, but they are made differently to their non-blackout versions.
 In fact, there are three ways blackout lining is made:

-Fabric tends to be lightweight but might not offer 100% blackout, depending on the color of the curtain or shade – 95-100% blackout is the norm for a two-pass black outlining.
+- Two-pass blackout lining (two layer construction of blackout material) – lightweight but might not offer 100% blackout, depending on the color of the curtain or shade – 95-100% blackout is the norm

-Triple weave blackout curtains block out 100% of light.
+- Triple weave blackout fabric (three interwoven layers of blackout fabric) – also block out 100% of light.

-Baby blackout curtains do more than block out light
+Baby blackout curtains & blackout shades do more than block out light

-They can also provide extra insulation and can dampen noise – perfect if you have noisy neighbors or live on a busy street.
-Certainly worth a try – even more reasons to find the best blackout shades for your nursery.
+Nursery blackout shades and curtains also provide extra insulation and can dampen noise.
+Perfect if you have noisy neighbors or live on a busy street.
+It’s certainly worth a try!
+Even more reasons to find the best blackout shades for your nursery.

-What Is The Difference Between Black Out And Room Darkening Curtains?
+What’s The Difference Between Blackout Shades Or Curtains And Room Darkening Ones?

 The difference is in the amount of light blocked out.

-If you took a torch and shone it behind a blackout curtain, you shouldn’t see any light shining through the fabric.
+If you took a torch and shone it behind a blackout curtain, blackout shade or blind, you shouldn’t see any light shining through the fabric.
 100% of light is blacked out.

-If you shine a torch through room darkening curtains approximately 5% of the light would seep through.
+If you shine a torch through room darkening curtains approximately 5% of the light will seep through.

-How Blackout Curtains Can Improve Your Baby’s Sleep
+How Blackout Curtains or Shades Can Improve Your Baby’s Sleep

 By longer, we’re talking longer naps in the day and a later wake-up time in the morning (as in more like 6.30 am/7 am rather than 5 am).
 By better, we’re talking fewer wake-ups, as well as longer sleeps…